BECOME A CERTIFIED PROFESSIONAL FOR SOFTWARE ARCHITECTURE-FOUNDATION LEVEL (CPSA‑F®)

 In Germany it is unclear if it is legally allowed to call oneself “Software Architect”.
 We recommend you inform yourself about the laws regarding the vocational qualifications in your country.

-Certifying bodies organize the CPSA‑F and CPSA‑A examination – but must not offer any training or seminars in this area themselves.
+Certification bodies organize the CPSA‑F and CPSA‑A examination – but must not offer any training or seminars in this area themselves.

 Which requirements must I fulfil to access Foundation Level certification?